 Learn how to draw a great looking Vulture with easy, step-by-step drawing instructions, and video tutorial.

-By following the simple steps, you too can easily draw a beautiful Vulture.
+By following the simple steps, you too can easily draw a perfect Vulture.

 "Look, Flaps, first I say, 'What we gonna do?'
 Then you say, 'I don't know, what you wanna do?'
 Then I say, 'What we gonna do?'
 You say, 'What you wanna do?'
 'What we gonna do?'
 'What you want...'
 Let's do SOMETHING!"